-To summarize the results, the simple models scale up to the 20 processors with speedup of 15.
-Medium scales up to 80 processors with speedup about 72 and complex models scales up to 160 processors with speedup near 160.
-Practically there were obtained good approximation after 20 generation and good estimation after another 180 generations, which implicates that the computation time could be reduced from 5 days to 48 minutes in the case of HumMod and from 18 hours to 15 minutes in case of medium complex model.
+To summarize the results, the simple models scale up to the 20 processors with a speedup of 15.
+The medium scales up to 80 processors with a speedup of about 72 and the complex models scale up to 160 processors with a speedup near to 160.
+Practically, after 20 generations, a good approximation was obtained and after another 180 generations, a good estimation was obtained.
+This implicates that the computation time could be reduced from five days to 48 minutes, in the case of HumMod and from 18 hours to 15 minutes, in the case of the medium complex model.

-The deployment on local cluster reduces the communication overhead, however is limited by available processors to compute concurrently, thus should be considered for the boundary cases like the simple models.
-The following statement could be made:
+The deployment on local cluster reduces the communication overhead.
+However, in order to compute concurrently, it is limited by the available processors.
+Thus, it should be considered for boundary cases like the simple models.
+The following statement can be made:

-•If the alpha fraction is major, then serial computation of parameter estimation algorithm without communication overhead will perform best.
-This is case of the trivial function.
+•If the alpha fraction is major, then a serial computation of parameter estimation algorithm, without communication overhead, will perform best.
+This is the case for the trivial function.

-•If the alpha fraction is minor, but the network overhead is still major a computation on local cluster or virtual HPC cluster should be considered.
-This is the case of the low complex model simulation "Matejak2014"[7].
+•If the alpha fraction is minor, but the network overhead is still major, a computation on a local cluster or virtual HPC cluster should be considered.
+This is the case for the low complex model simulation, "Matejak2014"[7].

-• If the alpha fraction is minor and network overhead is also minor, then distributed computation e.g. in cloud-computing environment is worth to be used.
-This is case of medium and high complex model simulation of "Meurs2011"[159] and "HumMod2013"[139].
+• If the alpha fraction is minor and the network overhead is also minor, then the distributed computation, e.g., in a cloud-computing environment, is worth using.
+This is case for the medium and high complex model simulations of "Meurs2011"[159] and "HumMod2013"[139].